-Management's discussion and analysis of Harris County Municipal Utility District No. 500's (the "District") financial performance provides an overview of the District's financial activities for the year ended March 31, 2018.
-Please read it in conjunction with the District's financial statements.
+Management's discussion and analysis of Harris County Municipal Utility District No. 500's (the "District") financial performance provides an overview of the District's financial activities for the year ended March 31, 2020.

 USING THIS ANNUAL REPORT

 This annual report consists of a series of financial statements.
 The basic financial statements include: (1) government-wide financial statements, (2) fund financial statements and (3) notes to the financial statements.
 This report also includes required and other supplementary information in addition to the basic financial statements.